HaxeFlixel/flixel-docs/documentation/02_handbook/19-gamepads.html.md

 }
 ```

-If you want to support a controller that HaxeFlixel doesn't provide the IDs for, the following methods of FlxGamePad should be helpful for working out what those IDs are:
+If you want to support a controller that HaxeFlixel doesn't provide the IDs for, the following methods of `FlxGamePad` methods should be helpful for working out what those IDs are:

 - `firstPressedButtonID()`
 - `firstJustPressedButtonID()`